 In addition to Safety Targets, the first set of PM2 targets for 2019/21 (WI) and 2020/22 (IL) related to NHS Pavement and Bridge Conditions were established by WisDOT and IDOT in May 2018.
 MPOs were subsequently required to establish 2-year and 4-year targets for each of the six NHS PM2 performance measures by either agreeing to plan and program projects so that they contribute to the accomplishment of the State's PM2 target(s) or commit to quantifiable PM2 target(s) for the metropolitan planning area.
 SLATS agreed to plan and program projects so that they contribute toward the accomplishment of WisDOT's and IDOT's 2-year and 4-year PM2 target(s) in October, 2018, and 4-year (2022) updated targets approved by IDOT in October of 2020.
 SLATS adopted updated PM2 targets for Illinois in January 2021.
 PM2 target updates were received from WisDOT and IDOT late 2022, and incorporated into the TIP within 180 days of receipt (approved by SLATS March 27, 2023 and amended into the TIP May 8, 2023).
-The current PM2 measures and targets SLATS adopted per each State are listed below following discussion of PM3.
+Updated 4-year PM2 targets for 2026 were received by IDOT on October 7, 2024, and incorporated into the TIP on March 24, 2025.
+The current PM2 measures and targets SLATS adopted per each State are listed in the table below following discussion of PM3.